leebivip/CSS3_Syntax/readme.md

 ## Deviations from the Spec
 ### All Properties Must End with a Semicolon
-CSS doesn't require this, but it's good practice.
-Semicolons help the highlighter distiguish properties and values.
+CSS doesn't require this, but it's a good practice.
+Semicolons help the highlighter distinguish properties and values.
 Without a semicolon, the highlighting could be off.

   ![alt text](https://github.com/y0ssar1an/CSS3-Syntax/raw/master/screenshots/semicolon.png "Comparison between using semicolons or not.")